Nishchay Luthra: Career

 Nishchay represented India at the World Development Trophy 2014 in Manila, Philippines and placed third in the novice category.
 In 2015, due to lack of training infrastructure, he moved to the United States for 6 months.
 Due to lack of money, he returned to India in December 2015.
 He won 2 gold medals in the National Indian Ice Skating Championship in 2016.

-Nishchay aimed to represent India at the 2018 Winter Olympics in PyeongChang, South Korea, but was not able to qualify for the qualifying competition.
+Nishchay aimed to represent India at the 2018 Winter Olympics in PyeongChang, South Korea, but was not able to qualify for the qualifying competition, 2017 Worlds.

 In 2018 Nishchay moved to Dallas, Texas to train as a pair skater with the skater Hilary Asher under the coaching of Darlene Cain, Peter Cain, and Daniil Barantsev.
 After some months of rigorous training, Asher and Luthra signed up to compete at the Junior Grand Prix and other competitions representing India.

 At the beginning of the competitive season, 2017-18 Luthra broke his right knee in a practice session, which led him to withdraw from the upcoming competitions and made him fly back to his home country. he was diagnosed with a severe lateral meniscus tear on his right knee.

 During the recovery period, he started his own skating academy LIFSA (Luthra international figure skating academy) which aimed to develop figure skating as a sport in India.
 He was the national coach of season 2017-18 and 2018-19 and has helped many aspiring skaters.
 Luthra's students have been placed both nationally and internationally.